 Machine level noise could be higher than 85 dBA.
 Install the unit in a dedicated area where people are not normally present.
 The installer and/or end user is responsible for the correct installation of the dryer in order to prevent excessive noise exposure in the work environment.
-The installer and/or end user is responsible for installing proper safety signage at the installation site.
+The installer and/or end user is responsible to install proper safety signs at the installation site.